SpaceG/spaceg.github.io/_posts/2015-02-27-worktime-tracking-harvest-app.markdown

 OS X: <code> ~/.profile </code>
 Linux General:  <code> ~/.bash_profile </code>

 ~ represents the path to your user home directory.
-For my user, spaceodyssey, on OS X the path is <code> /Users/home/spaceodyssey. </code>
+For my  <code>user, spaceodyssey, </code> on OS X the path is <code> /Users/home/spaceodyssey. </code>

 Add in the file the following lines: